Get Started Using Linux

 Linux VGA Modes Set Screen Resolution at Boot

-A simple way to set your screen resolution and color depth for most Live Linux distributions is via the use of the vga=parameter boot option.
-For example at boot you might type: vga=795.
+A straightforward way to set your linux VGA modes, screen resolution and color depth for most Live Linux distributions is by using the vga= parameter boot option.

 How to find your Linux Kernel Version